 Once they get settled in the tub, and it’s time to get them wet, remember to go slow and see how they react.
 If you feel they are either frightened or experiencing a high level of anxiety, just stop the water and begin giving them a little doggy massage.
 Gently rub their sides, stroke their back, and caress their face.
 Make them feel as relaxed as you can.
 And whether you resume getting them wet or not, finish their experience on a positive note.
 Again, treats are usually the answer here.
 Keep trying until they become more comfortable.

 If you can get your pup to love bath time half as much as this little guy, you're set!

 This sweetie will definitely need the inside of his ears dried for sure!
 Hope he likes that too!

 Teach your puppy how to stand on request

 Just as you taught the importance of SIT to your pup, the command of STAND is as important when it comes to your dog being groomed.
 Odds are, your vet will appreciate this skill as well.

-One of the most stressing aspects of leaving your pup at the groomer is the actual LEAVING part.
-Once you hand over their leash, and they see you walking out that door, a dog's anxiety may spike.
+One of the most stressful aspects of leaving your pup at the groomer is the actual LEAVING part.
+Once you hand over their leash and they see you walking out that door, a dog's anxiety may spike.
 You can help mitigate this reaction in advance by working with your dog to reduce any fears of separation.